Where Tony Stands

 Sr. 60+ with ID/Altered – $ 2

 Instead of requiring the pet owner to send in the License Request, proof of rabies vaccine and payment, the city could and should instead charge the license fee at the clinic when the rabies vaccine is given.
 Currently, the cost of the rabies vaccine is roughly $15-$20.
 So, someone with a pet, going to a vet or clinic now will face having to add in the additional cost of the license.
-But, we will put these monies to good use to deal with the issues we face.
+But we will put these monies to good use to deal with the issues we face.

-Under this new approach, rather than relying upon the pet owner to send in the fee, the license fee becomes part of the rabies vaccine administration and the vet is responsible for reporting this and collecting the fee.
+Under this new approach, rather than relying on the pet owner to send in the fee, the license fee becomes part of the rabies vaccine administration and the vet is responsible for reporting this and collecting the fee.
 (This could be a simple one-page report.)
-The vet then sends the fees into the city with the report on rabies vaccines given and with addresses for those who received same for their pets.
+The vet then sends the fees into the city with the monthly report on rabies vaccines given and with addresses for those who received same for their pets.
 The only thing that changes for the vet is the content of the report.
 The money is sent directly to the city.

 Of course, we will not be punitive.
 As needed, exceptions or reductions in the license fee can be made for lower income pet owners.
-If you have a pet it should be licensed; if you cannot afford the license, then we will work with you.
+If you have a pet, it should be licensed; if you cannot afford the license, then we will work with you.
 The point is that pet owners are willing to do what it takes to help animals.
 This is an approach that will do so.

 Pass Houston’s version of SB 295.
 Recently, a bill that had a lot of support and that would have helped many animals died due to a parliamentary point of procedure.
 If we can’t do it at the state level, we can get it done in Houston.
 We will pass the requirements set forth in the now dead SB 295.